Democrats Vote to Strip Power From Superdelegates, Reform Caucuses

 Another former DNC chair, Howard Dean, wholeheartedly endorsed the changes in a video played at the meeting.
 He argued that the DNC should respect the will of grassroots voters, and that young voters “have lost faith in our party’s nominating process, and make no mistake, this is a perception that’s cost us at the ballot box.”

 Trusting the Democratic party’s electorate over its elites was a common theme among the reformers’ pitches in Chicago.
-“Voters want us to be listening to them, and this is a way to show that we’re listening, to show that we’re understanding the changes that had to be made after 2016,” DNC vice chair Michael Blake said on Friday.
-DNC chair Tom Perez and others also emphasized before the vote on Saturday that Democrats’ most important common goal was electing a Democrat to the White House.
+“Voters want us to be listening to them, and this is a way to show that we’re listening, to show that we’re understanding the changes that had to be made after 2016,” DNC vice- chairman Michael Blake said on Friday.
+Perez and others also emphasized before the vote on Saturday that Democrats’ most important common goal was electing a Democrat to the White House.
 Attracting new and younger Democrats, avoiding intraparty conflict, and respecting voter’s wishes would, Perez insisted, put the next Democratic nominee “in the strongest position possible” to win back the White House.